 What about the 1917 as the ending year?

 As I write this there is a 105 year privacy veil over the Ontario birth registrations.
 After the 105 years have passed the Office of the Registrar General for Ontario transfers the indexes and registrations to the Archives of Ontario.
-So it won't be until sometime in 2023 that the 1918 birth registrations and indexes for Ontario are made available to the public.
+Based on communications with the Archives of Ontario, it won't be until sometime in 2024 that the 1918 birth registrations and indexes for Ontario are made available to the public.

 If looking for a birth registration before 1869 you might get lucky and find it as a delayed birth registration.
 Otherwise you will be looking at church registers for baptism records...assuming the denomination the family belongs to practices infant baptism...and hoping the priest recorded when the child was born.